 ANTH 1232.
 War and Society.

 Cross-cultural and historical perspectives on war and its larger social context.
-Course readings and lectures use political economic, cultural, and feminist approaches to understanding war and its effects on social life.
-Case studies will be drawn from several eras and areas of the globe, including the Rwandan genocide, Central American counterinsurgency wars of the 1980s, and the war in Iraq.
-LILE
+Course readings and lectures use political economic, cultural, and feminist approaches to understanding war and its effects on human communities.
+Case studies will be drawn from several eras and areas of the globe, including wars and post-wars in Guatemala, Sri Lanka, Mozambique, and the current global war on terror.